-PROCEDURE D: SEAT RING REPLACEMENT
+PROCEDURE D: SEAT RING REPLACEMENT NOTE: It is rare for a seat ring to require replacement.
+Minor picks and societables in the seating surface can

-NOTE: It is rare for a seat ring to require replacement.
 Minor nicks and scratches in the seating surface can usually be smoothed out with emery cloth.